 How to Use Weebly

 You will be pleased to know the focus on ease of use extends to the general user experience.
 For example, the Weebly login process is simple and efficient, allowing you to access the website builder with minimum fuss.
-As mentioned, Weebly puts a big emphasis on allowing anyone to build a website no matter their skill level.
+As mentioned, Weebly emphasizes allowing anyone to build a website, no matter their skill level.

 That is not to say you cannot customize and tweak beyond the templates and UI editor.
 In fact, Weebly hosts a built-in code editor if you want to develop a truly unique online experience.
 However, there is no doubt other services do the customization part of website design better.
 For example, Wix gives you much more flexibility in terms of working beyond templates.

 Weebly boasts a strong suite of features that allow you to build websites quickly.
-As you might expect, Weebly features focus on making site creation as seamless as possible while also providing tools to manage your website properly.
-As a result, there is a lot to look at, from the drag and drop website builder to Weebly eCommerce features.
+As you might expect, Weebly features to focus on making site creation as seamless as possible while also providing tools to manage your website properly.
+As a result, there is a lot to look at, from the drag-and-drop website builder to Weebly eCommerce features.

 We will cover some of the main tools below in this Weebly review, including some pro features for power users.

-We have already discussed Weebly’s website builder, which includes a handy drag and drop UI for quick site-building.
+We have already discussed Weebly’s website builder, which includes a handy drag-and-drop UI for quick site-building.
 Ease of use is core to the Weebly experience, including an editor that is easy to master in minutes.
-On the left side of the page, you can find a bar that holds elements that you drag and drop into your site template.
+You can find a bar on the left side of the page that holds elements that you drag and drop into your site template.

-You can also switch this bar depending on the function you require: Theme, Pages, Apps, Store, Build, and Settings.
+You can also switch this bar depending on your required function: Theme, Pages, Apps, Store, Build, and Settings.
 Elements you can drop into the site editor window include typical site features like images, text boxes, spacers, images, video, and maps.
 It is worth noting some of these elements are only available to Weebly customers on paid plans.

 While drag and drop are undoubtedly amazing, it does have some limitations.
 For example, Weebly does not let you drop elements wherever you want onto the site editor.
 Instead, specific elements have certain areas in a template where they fit.
 This means customization is relatively restricted on Weebly.
 If you value more flexibility, Wix and WordPress allow more personalization.